 Did you get hit by an uninsured driver while traveling through Miami or Fort Lauderdale?
-If so, an experienced litigator from Lavent Law, PA, might be able to help you recover some compensation.
+If so, an experienced litigator from Lavent Law Personal Injury Lawyer might be able to help you recover some compensation.
 Contact us today to schedule a free initial consultation with one of our team members and learn more about our legal services.

 Understanding the Process of Recovering Compensation After a Crash with an Uninsured Driver in the State of Florida

 Accidents involving roughly one-quarter of all Florida drivers that don’t have insurance happen almost every day.
 The victims of these crashes have two main options when it comes to pursuing damages.
 They are:

 Florida, like many other jurisdictions in the US, is an at-fault state.
 In short, this designation means that drivers who cause accidents must take financial responsibility for the damages incurred by any victims.

 The simplest way for Miami motorists to fulfill their obligations under this law is to purchase and maintain valid insurance coverage.
 When they get into an accident, their insurer will then pay for the damages of their victims.

 Of course, the fact that a driver is uninsured does not allow them to walk away from an auto accident in Miami without compensating the injured persons.
 Under Florida law, they must cover the damages out of their own pocket.

 Should they fail to remit payment in a timely manner, the victim may elect to file a personal injury lawsuit against them.
 In doing so, they must typically prove that: